vcsjones/badkeys/readme.md

 and properties of using a bad key.
 Such uses could be, but are not limited to:

 * Determining how software handles being given bad a bad key.
-A tester may wish to know how a particlar peice of software works or behaves when it has been configured with a weak or broken key, such as a web server.
+A tester may wish to know how a particular piece of software works or behaves when it has been configured with a weak or broken key, such as a web server.

 * Learning properties of bad keys.
 You may wish to see if you can recover the private